JijaProGamer/puppeteer-extra-plugin-fingerprinter/README.md

         memory: (e) => {return e <= 8},
         compatibleMediaMimes: (e) => {return e.audio.includes("aac"), e.video["mp4"] && e.video.mp4.length > 0},
-        canvas: {chance: 95, shift: 4}, // set shift to 0 to cancel canvas spoofing },
+        canvas: {chance: 95, shift: 4}, // set shift to 0 to cancel canvas spoofing
+        proxy: "direct", // Support for string only
+        proxy: () => "direct", // Defaults to this, meaning no proxy
+        proxy: () =>  ["direct", "socks5://127.0.0.1"] // Support for array and get a random object },

     staticFingerprint: staticFingerprint// Will only use this fingerprint for all pages and browsers if provided,